Resources

 Creating Gaussian Splats: Postshot, Polycam, Luma

-A practitioner guide to creating Gaussian splats with Postshot, Polycam, and Luma AI — capture, processing, costs, and outputs
+Practical guide to creating Gaussian splats with Postshot, Polycam, and Luma AI — covering capture technique, processing steps, costs, and output formats.

 May 18, 2026